Hamzah-Zaza/Hamzah-Zaza/README.md

 <h3> 📫 Contact  information </h3>
 Visit my <a href="https://www.linkedin.com/in/hamzah-zaza-521136270/">LinkedIn</a>
  profile for more information about my professional experience and qualifications.

 <h3> 📄 GitHub portfolio </h3>
-I invite you to check out my GitHub portfolio, which includes a diverse range of projects, complete with video demos that effectively demonstrate their functionality.
+I invite you to check out my <a href="https://hamzah-zaza.github.io/">Github Portfolio</a>, which includes a diverse range of projects, complete with video demos that effectively demonstrate their functionality.
 On my portfolio page, you will also find a concise introduction about myself.
 Additionally, here are some quick stats regarding my GitHub activity.
 <br>
 <br>
 <img align="center" src="https://github-readme-stats.vercel.app/api?username=hamzah-zaza&show_icons=true&locale=en" alt="hamzah-zaza" />